Hackathon: As a learning experience for young people

-We issued each table with test cards, value cards and design brief templates.
-Their output for sprint one was to complete the the design brief and validate the idea they had using a test card.
+We issued each table with templates that would help guide their activities.
+These consisted of test cards, value cards and design brief templates.
+Their output for sprint one was to complete the design brief and validate their idea using a test card.

-The design brief was a template we used in an earlier workshop to help focus the team on what they were creating.
+The design brief was a template we used in an earlier workshop to help focus the team on creating.

-The test card ensured that teams would have to articulate their hypotheses and determine what they were going to measure.
+The test card ensured that teams would have to articulate their hypotheses and determine what they would measure.
 It was great to see how creative they were in terms of validation.
 Most of the teams would run tests in the room, asking questions from friends and other participants with short surveys.